 My answer- As long as history doesn’t turn him into a villain.

-So, then, turning to the judge, Alexander bade him give his opinion.
+Turning to the judge, Alexander bade him give his opinion.
 The judge declared that they had answered one worse than another.
 “Well, then,” said Alexander, “thou shalt die first for giving such a verdict.”
 “That cannot be, O King,” said the judge, “unless thou falsely saidst that thou wouldst put to death first him who answered worst.”
-These philosophers, then, he dismissed with gifts…
+These philosophers, then, he dismissed with gifts. ⁃ Plutarch, “Life of Alexander”, Paralell Lives, 64-65

-“I shall see you soon in Babylon.” even though at the time of death of Kalanos, Alexander did not have any plans to go to Babylon.
-Alexander left Persia, and died a year later in Babylon.
+Interestingly, as he left for his final moments, the yogi said to Alexander: “I shall see you soon in Babylon,”.
+Even though at the time of the death of Kalanos, Alexander did not have any plans to go to Babylon.
+Alexander left Persia and died a year later in Babylon.